 Whether it was the vodka or the shock, I’ll never know, but I took it all in quite torpidly, the way a slightly inebriated beach bum surveys the calm ocean in front of him.
 I didn’t panic nor did I emit any sounds that communicated panic.
 Instead, I giggled.

-None of us were injured, so we debated on what to do next and decided to carry on with our journey as if nothing had happened.
+None of us was injured, so we debated on what to do next and decided to carry on with our journey as if nothing had happened.
 Thanks to the cow that couldn’t decide where she wanted to go, our windscreen was shattered, but our resolve was not.

 We reached the fort without further incident, parked the windshield-less car under a tree and covered it with a plastic sheet to keep the rain out.

 After enjoying the sunset from a unique vantage point and spending a pleasant night at the Fort Tiracol Heritage Hotel, we drove back to Panjim, stopping under trees and holding up the plastic sheet over our windshield-less car every time the rains threatened to flood it and soak us inside.